lpar/config/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/lpar/config)](https://goreportcard.com/report/github.com/lpar/config)

-A library which helps you load and resolve basic configuration from command line flags, environment variables and a TOML config file.
+This is an experiment in building a library which helps load and resolve basic configuration from command line flags, environment variables and a TOML config file.
 You can think of it as a minimal compact construction kit for building your own `LoadConfig` method to call from `main`.

+I'm still not sure how I feel about it.
+I need to use it some more, I guess.

 ## Features